Top 5 Latex-Free Mattresses for Organic Allergy Relief

 By

-James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic and eco-friendly products.
+James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic, and eco-friendly products.
+He has personally tested and reviewed over 300 eco-friendly home products since 2018.
 James, his wife and two daughters believe in chemical-free and zero-waste living.
-They aim to leave the planet in a better state than we found it, for future generations to enjoy.
+They aim to leave the planet in a better state than they found it, for future generations to enjoy.

 James Miller

 During my years of sleep testing and research, I've seen how many sustainable mattress brands use high-quality natural latex to achieve a supportive and comfortable sleep surface with no toxic chemicals.
+Now, people with latex sensitivities can get the same benefits.

-My team and I have tested the best latex-free mattresses so you can experience sustainable, restful nights with zero side effects.
+My team and I tested the best latex-free mattresses so you can experience sustainable, restful nights with zero side effects.

-The Best Latex-Free Natural Mattresses of 2024
+The Best Latex-Free Natural Mattresses of 2026

 Quick Picks